Walter Lord: Career

+In 1994, Lord was awarded the Francis Parkman Prize for Special Achievement for "scholarly and professional distinction."

 In 2009, Jenny Lawrence edited and published a biography of Lord — The Way It Was: Walter Lord on His Life and Books.
 In the late 1980s, Lawrence had recorded hours of interviews she had with Lord, in which he discussed his writing and life.
 After chapters on his early life in Baltimore and up to his time with the OSS in London and Paris, chapters are devoted to his research and writing of each of his books.